kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.spec.evictionInterceptors` field of the pod.
 This list is then added to the [EvictionRequest](#pod-and-evictionrequest-api)) on admission.

-The Interceptor type should set the `interceptorClass field.
+The Interceptor type should set the `name field.
 For more details see [Pod and EvictionRequest API](#pod-and-evictionrequest-api) and [Remarks on Interceptors](#remarks-on-interceptors).